1m1-github/FairInbox/README.md

 ## Frontend
 The frontend part of the dapp is minimalistic.

+## Trustless computing
+We use a mathematical proven trustless computer called Algorand that proves to the user the exact code that runs when the dapp is run.
+The trustlessness also allows for secure transfer of energy and information, without any need to trust any authority.
+Eventually, Algorand will connect via bridges to other trustless computers, giving users elsewhere access to it's FairInbox everywhere; alternatively, FairInbox can also be ported and made available on other trustless computers if that strategy is superior.
+Algorand would be considered the base barring unforeseen information.

+Note that the world trustless refers to systems that do not require the user to trust any operator, whilst the word trusted refers to the opposite, systems that require trust to the operator, as ironic as that sounds.

 ## Web3
-The non smart contract code of the dapp (off DLT) is live on IPFS, as a bundle of wasm/js/html.
+The non smart contract code of the dapp (trusted computing) is live on IPFS, as a bundle of wasm/js/html, currently served by fleek.

 Serverless, trustless, permissionless.